What is your Higher Education Certificate qualification?

 What are your facilities like?

-The first phase of our new facility at Funkhaus will include 27 studios/live rooms/production suites, an electronic music production lab, 5 IT workshop spaces, 2 ideas labs, a multi purpose lecture space, 2 film production offices, a film studio and flexible access to many of the other spaces at the Funkhaus including the extraordinary and unique orchestra recording halls.
+Our facility at Funkhaus includes 27 studios/live rooms/production suites, an electronic music production lab, 4 IT workshop spaces, 2 ideas labs, a multi purpose lecture space, 2 film production offices, a film studio and flexible access to many of the other spaces at the Funkhaus including the extraordinary and unique orchestra recording halls.

 Can you tell me exactly what equipment will be based at the centre?